Pirganj Upazila, Rangpur: Administration

 Pirganj Upazila is divided into 15 union parishads: Bhendabari, Boro Alampur, Borodargah, Chaitrakul, Chatra, Kabilpur, Kumedpur, Madankhali, Mithapur, Pachgachi, Pirganj, Raypur, Ramnathpur, Shanerhat, and Tukuria.
 The union parishads are subdivided into 308 mauzas and 332 villages.

-Pirganj was one of the three constituencies from where the current Bangladesh Prime Minister Sheikh Hasina was elected as an MP in the ninth parliamentary election of the country in 2008.
+Pirganj is one of the three constituencies from which Sheikh Hasina was elected as an MP in the ninth parliamentary election of the country in 2008.
 She was also elected in the tenth parliamentary election in 2014 from the same constituency.
-Later in the by-election, Shirin Sharmin Chowdhury, the current speaker of Bangladesh parliament was elected unopposed from the constituency.
+Later in the by-election, Shirin Sharmin Chowdhury, the former speaker of Bangladesh parliament was elected unopposed from the constituency.

 Transport

 One can travel from Dhaka to Pirganj by bus.
 Rangpur-bound buses run from Kallyanpur in Dhaka to Pirganj bus station.
 It takes about six hours.
 Pirganj is about 60 kilometers towards to the north from Bogra.
 It is on the way from Bogra to Rangpur (the distance from Bogra to Rangpur is about 100 kilometers).
 The nearest airport is at Saidpur, Nilphamari.
 Communication from Rangpur town is very easy.
 It takes about 40 minutes by bus.